Nar Phu Valley Trek

 Included

-• Kathmandu Valley Excursion with tour guide and private transportation
+• Kathmandu Valley Excursion with a tour guide and private transportation.

-• 3X-night Hotel accommodation with breakfast in Kathmandu (Aapsara Boutique Hotel) or (Kantipur Village Hotel) similar standard
+• 3X-night hotel accommodation with breakfast in Kathmandu (Aapsara Boutique Hotel or Kantipur Village Hotel) or similar standard.

-• Full board meals (10 days breakfast, lunch, and dinner), 3 x tea or coffee per day during the trekking
+• Full board meals (10 days of breakfast, lunch, and dinner), 3 x tea or coffee per day during the trekking.

-• best available tea house accommodations with twin sharing room during the trekking
+• best available teahouse accommodations with twin-sharing rooms during the trekking.

-• Kathmandu to Besishahar Touris bus and Besishahar to dharapani sharing jeep round trip as per itinerary
+• Kathmandu to Besishahar by tourist bus and Besishahar to Dharapani by sharing jeep round trip as per itinerary.

 • Our trekking leader or guide is carrying a medical kit.

-• Mystic Adventure Holidays provides a duffel Bag for putting your things while carrying by Porter (Porter Carry max. -25kg)
+• Mystic Adventure Holidays provides a duffel bag for putting your things while carrying them by porter (porter carry max. -25 kg).

 Excluded

-• Compulsory to Tips For Guide and supporting staff (minimum 10% of Paying amount)
+• Compulsory tips for the guide and supporting staff (minimum 10% of the paying amount).

-Note: In case you want to cancel or return something that happened on the mountain, you don't get a refund Check the terms and conditions
+Note: In case you want to cancel or return something that happened on the mountain, you don't get a refund.
+Check the terms and conditions.
+For further information, you can talk to our representative from the whatsApp

 Route Map